SKing7/anypack/README.md

 # anypack
-a new web packager that only inlined the deps of relative path, especially use for building components
+a new web packager that only inlined the deps of relative path, especially used for building components

-the content of deps belong to the entry files based on amd, will be inlined in the out file.

 **[in testing]**